Yqnn/svg-path-editor/README.md

 Run `npm install` to retrieve all the depencies of the project.

 ##### Development server
-Run `ng serve` for a dev server.
+Run `npx ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ##### Build
-Run `ng build` to build the project.
+Run `npx ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ##### Running unit tests
-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `npx ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

 ---